stonew10/Bayesian-Opioid-Analysis/README.md

 In this analysis, data from CDC's Wonder tool is explored to see which demographics have been impacted the most by the opioid epidemic.
-We also propose the overall crude rate (mortality rate) can be modeled using a Bayesian multiple linear regression, while comparing its predictive qualities to a regular frequentist multiple linear regression.
+We also propose the overall crude rate (mortality rate) can be modeled using a Bayesian multiple linear regression along with Bayesian model averaging, while comparing its predictive qualities to a regular frequentist multiple linear regression.